Updated extract from: Apeiron, Vol. 2, Nr. 1 January 1995

 Transitions in hydrogen are millions of millions of times slower than normal transitions.

-is not acceptable prior to a serious evaluation of the probability of
+prior to a serious evaluation of the probability of reaction

 Astrophysicists